-A short 3-hour 20-minute flight from any significant China airport will bring you to a tropical paradise 🏅 It will be surrounded by golden beaches, misty mountains, breathtaking waterfalls, mouth-watering food, and the hospitality of people you'll absolutely meet.
+A short 3 hours and 20 minutes flight from any significant China airport will bring you to a tropical paradise.
+It will be surrounded by golden beaches, misty mountains, breathtaking waterfalls, mouth-watering food, and the hospitality of people you'll absolutely meet.

-So, here are the top 10 things you should know when visiting Thailand as a Chinese traveler 🧔 So; all these things will help you to know more about China and ease your journey, especially if you're traveling to Thailand soon.
+So, here are the top 10 things you should know when visiting Thailand as a Chinese traveler.
+So, all these things will help you learn more about China and ease your journey, especially if you're traveling to Thailand soon.

 Also, make copies of all essential documents, including passports, visa pages, insurance, etc., in a different place from the originals.
 Moreover, buy insurance before departure.
 Even a minor injury can be costly if you get sick or injured overseas.
 So, insurance is still cost-effective and sometimes necessary for a visa.